joa1pedro/Uno/README.md

 Download the repository.

 # Running the Game
 Run Uno.exe in the Solution build folder.
-You can specify which deck you want to use passing it as arguments.
+You can specify which deck you want to use passing it as argument.
-Not specifying is going to use the StandardDeck.txt file as default.
+Not specifying a deck as argument is will use `StandardDeck.txt` file as default.
-Deck files must be inside GameData Folder.
+Deck files must be inside the GameData Folder.

 ```bash
 ./Uno.exe MyCustomDeck.txt
 ```

 # Creating a Custom Deck
-You can create a fully custom deck with cards.
-Check [Game Data](https://github.com/joa1pedro/Uno/blob/main/GameData/GameData.txt) and create a full deck with the corresponding card IDs listed there.
-You can also modify that file to make cards works differently.
+You have the option to craft a completely personalized deck by referencing the card IDs listed in the [Game Data](https://github.com/joa1pedro/Uno/blob/main/GameData/GameData.txt)
+To create a full deck, include the corresponding card IDs as outlined in the file.
+Additionally, if you wish to customize the functionality of cards, feel free to modify the file accordingly.
-The deck file must be inside the GameData folder together with the others.
-Use [Standard Deck](https://github.com/joa1pedro/Uno/blob/main/GameData/StandardDeck.txt) as example.
+Ensure that the deck file is placed within the GameData folder alongside other necessary files.
+For guidance, you can refer to the [Standard Deck](https://github.com/joa1pedro/Uno/blob/main/GameData/StandardDeck.txt) as an example."

 ## Playing the Game
 ![Example](https://raw.githubusercontent.com/joa1pedro/Uno/main/images/example.png)